-- (1) Alcoholic drinks (including egg liqueur, advocate, advokat or advocaat) containing chicken egg yolk that contain at least 14% alcohol. - (2) Alkalised duck or chicken eggs ("Century or 100 year old eggs"). - (3) Baked confectionery, bread, biscuits, cakes, crackers and puddings containing egg ingredients. - (4) Dietary protein supplements containing egg ingredients. - (5) Pasta and noodles containing egg

-- (6) Mayonnaise and salad dressing from Australia, USA, Canada, and Japan (countries accepted by MPI to be free from Angara disease). - (7) Mooncakes containing whole egg that are accompanied by a manufacturer's declaration which states: - a) The product does not contain any meat or meat product fillings; and - b) The product reached a core temperature greater than 60°C for at least 3.5 minutes. - (8) Non-alcoholic drinks (such as eggnog) containing greater than 5% egg yolk which are accompanied by a manufacturer's declaration stating that the egg has undergone one of the following heat treatments: - a) 69°C for at least 30 minutes; or - b) 80°C for at least 25 seconds; or - c) 83°C for at least 15 seconds. - (9) Retorted products and equivalent thermally processed products containing egg may be imported from any country provided the consignment is accompanied by: - a) A manufacturer's declaration stating that the product has been subjected to a retort process of Fo3 or greater (refer to Schedule 3 for time and temperatures to achieve Fo3); or - b) A Competent Authority endorsed manufacturer's declaration stating that the product (may or may not be retorted) has been subjected to a thermal process equivalent to Fo3 or greater (see Schedule 3 of the IHS).
+- (1) Alcoholic drinks (including egg liqueur, advocate, advokat or advocaat) containing chicken egg yolk that contain at least 14% alcohol. - (2) Alkalised duck or chicken eggs ("Century or 100 year old eggs") which are accompanied by a manufacturer's declaration stating the eggs have been transformed in an alkaline salt to gradually raise the pH of the egg to around 10-12 during the curing process. - (3) Baked confectionery, bread, biscuits, cakes, crackers and puddings containing egg ingredients. - (4) Dietary protein supplements containing egg ingredients. - (5) Pasta and noodles containing egg. - (6) Mayonnaise and salad dressing containing no more than 20% egg ingredient as stated on the product label or an accompanying manufacturer's declaration. - (7) Mooncakes containing whole egg that are accompanied by a manufacturer's declaration which states: - a) The product does not contain any meat or meat product fillings; and - b) The product reached a core temperature greater than 60°C for at least 3.5 minutes or 70°C for 2 minutes. - (8) Non-alcoholic drinks (such as eggnog) containing greater than 5% egg yolk which are accompanied by a manufacturer's declaration stating that the egg has undergone one of the following heat treatments: - a) 69°C for at least 30 minutes; or - b) 80°C for at least 25 seconds; or - c) 83°C for at least 15 seconds. - (9) Products that have been either; - a) subjected to a retort process of Fo3 or greater measured at the core (refer to Schedule 3 of the IHS for time and temperatures to achieve Fo3 measured at the core) as declared in an accompanying manufacturer's declaration; or - b) subjected to an equivalent thermal process of Fo3 or greater (see Schedule 3 of the IHS) as declared in an accompanying competent authority endorsed manufacturer's declaration.